 For one thing, “however” and “but” are different types of conjunctions (subordinating and coordinating), so they will be used differently.
 But to an ESL student, knowing that the grammar is different doesn’t help him know when and how to use it.
 This problem is made worse by the fact that many English textbooks and courses ignore the question of how completely.

 I decided to put aside questions of grammar and use Brigham Young University’s Corpus of Contemporary American English (COCA) to look at different registers.
 This corpus includes transcriptions of spoken language.
 Because it contains language from many different registers, it was the right tool for this question.

 I wanted look at different registers for the two words, so I just entered them in the search box like so:

 For me, searching does take some time because I live in China.
-(All websites outside of China are very slow here.)
+(All websites outside of China are slow here.)
 Once the search is complete, it automatically shows me the results.

 Results for “but”

 Here is what a search for “but” returns: